UK number plates explained: what the ‘26’ plate means for you

 Rules for number plates

-• Characters must be 79mm and 50mm wide (except the number 1 or letter I)
+• Characters must be 79mm high and 50mm wide, except for the number 1 and the letter I.

-• The thickness of the character stroke must be 14mm
+• The thickness of each character stroke must be 14mm.

-• The space between the age identifier and the random letters must be 33mm
+• The space between the age identifier and the letters must be 33 mm.

-• The margins at the top, bottom and side must be 11mm
+• The margins at the top, bottom, and sides must be at least 11 mm.

 What is a green number plate?

-As of 8th of December 2020, if you buy a new fully electric car (or one powered by a hydrogen fuel cell) you can choose to have your car fitted with a so-called ‘green number plate’.
-These have a green flash on the left-hand side of the reg plate to indicate the car’s zero tailpipe emission credentials.
+Since December 2020, if you buy a fully electric car, you can choose to have a green number plate.
+These plates have a green flash on the left side to show your car produces zero tailpipe emissions.

 What is a private number plate?